 On Sunday afternoon, Chris and I headed to Market Basket to do our grocery shopping after hanging out at my parents’ house.
 In case you’re not from the New England area, Market Basket (or Demoulas where I’m from) is SO much cheaper and better than anywhere in the city (they have more Bob’s Red Mill products than any Whole Foods!)
 While there, I realized I had approximately 1 hour to make dinner if I wanted to catch any natural sunlight.
 The race was on.
 Luckily, while at my parents’ house, I came across this lovely book:

-Yes, The Cheese Lover’s Cookbook and Guide by Paula Lambert.
+Yes, The Cheese Lover’s Cookbook and Guide (affiliate link) by Paula Lambert.
 Heaven.

 And it didn’t take long for me to pick out a recipe I needed to make ASAP: Grilled Swordfish Steaks Stuffed with Pepper Jack Cheese.
 It looked super simple and obviously delicious.
 I never really pair fish with cheese, unless it’s fish tacos, and this seemed like the perfect way.
 There are two steps to this recipe.
 First is the sauce.